PhuongAnhNgo/To-Do-List/README.md

 # To-Do-List

-!In order to work, NodeJS and its modules must be installed at first
+!In order to work, NodeJS and its modules must be installed at first.
+ABOUT THIS PROJECT
+In this project

 ABOUT THIS PROJECT
 In this project we will use EJS to create template for the app.